DeLucasso/WePython/README.md

-# WePython
+# WePython by DeLucasso
-Python Basics to Advanced - Codes for learning
+# Python Basics to Advanced - Codes for learning

+# Codes written by LuCaS - dumdumcz@gmail.com
+# Public domain license - Use it or modify the code freely!
+# If you have any questions, connect with me DeLucasso#4308
+# github.com/DeLucasso